 An LEA receives a determination of Needs Substantial Intervention if the LEA receives less than 60 percent of the points possible in the LEA's annual determination matrix, or if the LEA receives between 60 and 69 percent of the points possible and was previously in Needs Intervention for three consecutive years.
-An LEA must receive 75 percent or greater to move from NSI to NA, or 80 percent or greater to move from NSI to MR.
+In the latter scenario, an LEA must receive 70 percent or greater to move from NSI to NA, or 80 percent or greater to move from NSI to MR.